uic-nlp-lab/ClarVis/README.md

 ClarVis is a task-oriented dialogue dataset for studying clarification requests (CRs) in collaborative data visualization dialogues.
 The dataset contains real-time, two-user collaborative data-exploration sessions in which participants interacted with a visualization-generating conversational assistant while working with COVID-19-related data.

 Each utterance is annotated for whether it is a clarification request.
-Utterances labeled as CRs are additionally annotated with the grounding modality that captures the context the clarification pertains to:
+Utterances labeled as CRs are additionally annotated with the real-world grounding modality that captures the context the CR pertains to:

-- `A`: Auditory, for clarification grounded in hearing, wording, or speech understanding.
+- `A`: Auditory, for CRs grounded in hearing, wording, or speech understanding.
-- `V`: Visual, for clarification grounded in what is visible in the shared visualization workspace.
+- `V`: Visual, for CRs grounded in what is visible in the shared visualization workspace.
-- `K`: Kinesthetic, for clarification grounded in actions, interface operations, system capabilities, or interaction flow.
+- `K`: Kinesthetic, for CRs grounded in actions, interface operations, system capabilities, or interaction flow.

 ## Data Source and Annotation